-2) Academic departments using the equipment for instructional use may be charged the rate for depreciation if approved by the associate vice president for Research (AVPR).
+2) Academic departments using the equipment for instructional use may be charged the rate for depreciation if approved by the associate vice president for Research and Federal Relations (AVPR).

-03.02† External users are users other than internal users as defined in Section 03.01.
-They include agency accounts (with a 10-digit fund number starting with 9), students, and faculty and staff acting in a personal capacity, and third parties including companies owned by Texas State faculty or staff.
-Other universities are also considered external users unless Texas State has made them sub-recipients of a grant or contract; then they will be considered an internal user.
+03.02 External users are users other than internal users as defined in Section 03.01.
+They include agency accounts (with a 10-digit fund number starting with 9), students, faculty, staff acting in a personal capacity, and third parties including companies owned by Texas State faculty or staff.
+Other universities are also considered external users unless Texas State has made them sub-recipients of a grant or contract; then they will be considered internal users.

 There are two components to the recharge rate: the operating cost rate and the depreciation recovery rate.
 The recharge rate is charged to all customers, both internal and external, except when depreciation is imputed for academic departments.

-Rates for external customers will also include a surcharge based on the universityís Facilities & Administration (F&A) rate and possibly a market differential.
+Rates for external customers will also include a surcharge based on the university’s Facilities & Administration (F&A) rate, and possibly a market differential.
 External customers will be quoted and charged a single consolidated rate for each product or service.

-04.01† Operating Cost Rate: Only allowable costs that will be incurred by the RSC may be included in the operating cost rate.
+04.01 Operating Cost Rate – Only allowable costs that will be incurred by the RSC may be included in the operating cost rate.
 All costs must be reasonable, allowable, allocable, and consistently treated.
 The base rate of pay is calculated based on the employer’s job title.
 The RSC will need to provide Human Resources with a list of job duties so that the appropriate job title, salary range, and FLSA overtime status can be determined.

-a.†† The portion of total salaries and wages related to the time of non-administrative personnel spent directly involved in the centerís activity and which are not already paid through a grant or contract must be included in the rate calculation and charged to the center’s operating account.
+a.
+The portion of total salaries and wages related to the time of non-administrative personnel spent directly involved in the center’s activity and that are not already paid through a grant or contract must be included in the rate calculation and charged to the center’s operating account.
 The employee’s official base rate of pay is used in the calculation of the rate.
 Overtime is not a consideration in rate calculation.